Product billing FAQ

 How do charges change after upgrading from WAF 2.0 to WAF 3.0?

-The upgrade itself is free of charge.
-However, your charges may change after you upgrade to Web Application Firewall (WAF) 3.0.
-For details about the pricing of WAF 3.0 subscription and pay-as-you-go instances, see Subscription billing and Pay-as-you-go billing.
+The upgrade is free, but your charges may change after you upgrade to WAF 3.0.
+For pricing details of subscription and pay-as-you-go instances, see Subscription billing and Pay-as-you-go billing.

 Subscription